Reubix29/child-speech-bench/README.md

         - **whisper**: English Whisper transcriptions.
         - or [create your own](#test-a-custom-representation-or-distance-method)
     - Select a distance function:
         - **dtw**: dynamic time warping.
-This is the default for continuous representations.
+This is usually used for continuous representations.
         - **ned**: normalised edit distance.
-This is the default for discrete representations.
+This is usually used for discrete representations.
         - or [create your own](#test-a-custom-representation-or-distance-method)
+    - Select a template ranking method:
-    - Choose whether to average (**avg**) the distances from the query to the template representations, or select the minimum distance (**min**).
+        - **avg**: average the distances from the query to the template representations
+        - **min**: select the minimum distance of all the templates
+        - **barycentre**: Calculate a single representative example of the templates, which results in a single distance value between each query and the barycentre representation.
-    - Choose the speaker you would like to use.
+    - Choose the template speaker you would like to use.
 In [ISACS](https://reubix29.github.io/isolated-afrikaans-child-speech/), there are four speakers available:
-        - sp_1
-        - sp_2
-        - sp_3
-        - child
+        - **sp_1** : Male 1
+        - **sp_2** : Female 1
+        - **sp_3** : Male 2
+        - **child** : Child templates selected from the *train* set of the babaloon dataset.

 5. In your terminal, run `python run_benchmark.py`, which should result in a list of metrics.